Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

 "On my last lap Schumacher hindered me, I could have finished fourth, starting from the second row".

-Conscious of his involuntary blockage, three hours after the end of qualifying Schumacher goes to apologize in the Benetton box:
+Conscious of his involuntary blockage, three hours after the end of qualifying Schumacher apologises in the Benetton box:

 "It was our mistake.
 I didn’t want to stop Giancarlo, I thought it was Wurz in his launch lap.
 Ross Brawn tried to warn me, but he hit the wrong button and instead of talking to me he warned Barrichello".